Learn how to make an edible cell model, using cake and candies, that looks as incredible as it tastes.

 How to Make an Edible Cell Model

-Step 1: Bake the cake mix according to package directions.
+Bake the cake mix according to package directions.
 We used round cake pans since we were doing an animal cell model.
 We also used a little of the batter to make one cupcake to represent the nucleus.
-Allow the cakes to cool completely, then, assemble as normal with some of the icing in between.
+Allow the cakes to cool completely, then, assemble as normal with some of the icing between the two layers.

-Step 2: Use food coloring to tint the icing so that you have one color to represent the cytoplasm, a second to represent the cell membrane, and a third to represent the nucleus.
-We chose to use colors that would mix easily to form new colors, so that we wouldn’t have to divide the icing and guesstimate how much we’d need for each beforehand, so those are the instructions I’ll include for you.
+Use food coloring to tint the icing so that you have one color to represent the cytoplasm, a second to represent the cell membrane, and a third to represent the nucleus.

-Add a few drops of yellow food coloring to the vanilla frosting and mix well.
-This is for the cytoplasm.
-Frost the the top of the cake only with the yellow icing.
+Add a few drops of food coloring to the vanilla frosting and mix well to create the cytoplasm.
+Frost only the top of the cake.

-Next, add a few drops of blue to the yellow-tinted icing to create green.
-Frost the sides of the cake only with green.
-This presents the cell membrane.
+Next, add a few drops of food coloring (using a different color) to tint the icing a different shade (green pictured).
+Frost only the sides of the cake with the second color.
+This color represents the cell membrane.

-Finally, add a few more drops of food coloring to the remaining icing to create a color to represent the nucleus.
+Finally, add a few more drops of food coloring to the remaining icing to create a third color to represent the nucleus.
 We chose to add red, which created a rather unappetizing color.
-I’ll leave that last color to your discretion.
+Just something to think about.

 - Pink Mike and Ikes = smooth endoplasmic reticulum.
-This is where the lipids that from the cell membrane are made.
+This is where the lipids that form the cell membrane are made.